Lymph Node Massage: A Natural Approach to Wellness

 Absolutely!
 Massaging your lymph nodes is a fantastic way to get that lymphatic system flowing and draining properly.

-Lymphatic drainage massage is typically performed with light pressure and specific movements to ensure it is both effective and gentle, avoiding any potential damage to the lymphatic vessels or nodes.
+Lymphatic drainage massage is typically performed with light pressure and specific movements to ensure it is both effective and gentle and to avoid potential damage to the lymphatic vessels or nodes.

 How do I know if my lymphatic system is clogged?